 Browned Butter Mashed Potatoes with Thyme | Complete your Thanksgiving or Christmas dinner table with these super savory, creamy mashed potatoes with brown butter and fresh thyme.
 These 4 simple ingredients will turn your ordinary mashed potatoes into a star side dish - while keeping it easy enough for any day of the week.

 Have you ever browned butter?
 It's exactly as it sounds - butter that has been browned.
-It's easy to do and really brings your mashed potatoes recipe to a whole new level.
+It's easy to do and it really brings your mashed potato recipe to a whole new level.
 Trust me.
+These will be the best creamy potatoes with such deep flavor.

-If you love mashed potatoes and you're looking to try a new side dish for your Thanksgiving dinner or maybe your Christmas dinner, then try these Browned Butter Mashed Potatoes.
+If you love mashed potatoes and you're looking to try a new side dish for your Thanksgiving dinner or maybe your Christmas dinner, then try these brown butter mashed potatoes.
+They'll go great with this Shortcut Thanksgiving Stuffing, roasted green beans, and my homemade brioche buns.

 Why is this mashed potatoes recipe that good?